chroma-core/chroma/docs/docs.trychroma.com/markdoc/content/cli/commands/db.md

 The `connect` command will output a connection code snippet for your Chroma Cloud database in Python or JS/TS.
 If you don't provide the `name` or `language` the CLI will prompt you to choose your preferences.
 The `name` argument is always assumed to be the first, so you don't need to include the `--name` flag.

-The output code snippet, will already have the API key of your profile set for the client construction.
+The output code snippet will already have the API key of your profile set for the client construction.

 ```terminal
 chroma db connect [db_name] [--language python/JS/TS]